rorymcginnis1/rorymcginnis1/README.md

 •	Generated exemplary research outcomes that garnered recognition from Professor Petkovic, leading to the integration of the work into the curriculum of his class

-### Contact me
+## Contact me

 You can reach me at rorymcginnis1@gmail.com

-### Hobbies
+## Hobbies

-In my free time I enjoy playing/watching basketball, taking my dog on walks through the city, and rock climbing
+In my free time I enjoy playing/watching basketball, taking my dog on walks through the city, rock climbing, and competing in recreational chess tournaments